ArvinZhuang/DSI-QG/README.md

 #### Step 1:
 Our DSI-QG model requires a query generation model to generate potentially-relevant queries to represent each candidate documents.
+> Note, if you plan to run DSI-QG experiments on MS MARCO dataset, you can skip this step and directly use off-the-shelf [docTquery-t5](https://github.com/castorini/docTTTTTquery) model with huggingface model name `castorini/doc2query-t5-large-msmarco` for query generation in step 2.

 ```
 python3 -m torch.distributed.launch --nproc_per_node=8 run.py \